pfheatwole/thesis/source/introduction.rst

 many different paraglider wings.
 This project acknowledges the need to to produce a large number of dynamics models from minimal specification information.

+[[Because we only have minimal technical specs, we'll need to "fill in" the missing information with some reasonable design choices.
+For the canopy this takes the form of parametric functions; for the harness we'll make assumptions about the mass distribution and drag coefficient; etc. We'll also make assumptions about how the components are connected (rigid body model, 6 and 9 DoF models, etc).]]

 [[FIXME: finish motivating the creation of a **parametric** dynamics model.
 Discuss what parameters would make sense here.
 The canopy aerodynamics can be